CAT-SAM: Conditional Tuning for Few-Shot Adaptation of Segment Anything Model: Method

-As illustrated in Figure~\ref{fig:architectures} (c), PB-A employs $c$ different linear down-projection layers to generate embeddings independently.
+The proposed decoder-conditioned joint tuning can be seamlessly embedded via two implementations of the proposed prompt bridging ideas, i.e., PB-T and PB-A as illustrated in~\cref{fig:architectures}~(c). \begin{itemize}[noitemsep, topsep=0pt] \item[$\bullet$] \textbf{CAT-SAM-T}: The prompt bridge $\mathrm{PB}^T_i$ is a two-layer MLP.
+It projects the CAT-Token $Q$ in the mask decoder to each transformer layer $i$ in the image encoder and outputs a single learnable token replacing $P_i$ by $\tilde{P}^T_i=\mathrm{PB}^T_i(Q)$.
+These mapped tokens are directly applied for prompt tuning of the image encoder as follows: \item[$\bullet$] \textbf{CAT-SAM-A}: The prompt bridge $\mathrm{PB}^A$ maps the CAT-Token $Q$ into an embedding $\tilde{P}^A=\mathrm{PB}^A(Q)$ of the same size as $F_{pe}$ and $F_{hfc}$. $\tilde{P}^A$ is then element-wise added to the EVP before being fed to every adapter as follows: As illustrated in~\cref{fig:architectures} (c), PB-A employs $c$ different linear down-projection layers to generate embeddings independently.
 After GELU layers, these embeddings are up-projected to the dimension of $1\times M$ ($M$ is the spatial size of the patch) with a shared linear layer to mitigate the computation cost.
-Finally, the up-projected embeddings are concatenated to produce $\tilde{P}^A$.
+Finally, the up-projected embeddings are concatenated to produce $\tilde{P}^A$. \end{itemize}

-Table~\ref{tab:params} compares the amount of trainable parameters between the SAM (based on the ViT-L~\cite{dosovitskiy2020image}) and our CAT-SAM that is built upon the SAM.
-It can be observed that both CAT-SAM variants introduce very limited additional parameters, yet yield significant performance improvements in various downstream segmentation tasks as to be detailed in Section~\ref{Sec:experiments}.
+\cref{tab:params} compares the amount of trainable parameters between the SAM (implemented with the ViT-L~\cite{dosovitskiy2020image}) and our CAT-SAM that is built upon the SAM.
+It can be observed that both CAT-SAM variants introduce very limited additional parameters, yet yield significant performance improvements in various downstream segmentation tasks as to be detailed in \Cref{Sec:experiments}.